What Is the Best Vegetable Juicer?

-Once you decide on which juicing product best suits the needs of your household, consider the following tips for a healthy juicing routine.
+Once you decide on which vegetable juicer product best suits the needs of your household, consider the following tips for a healthy juicing routine.

 - Focus on vegetables in greater concentrations than fruit.
 If possible, limit your fruit sources to primarily lemon, lime and apple.
 Too much fruit can provide an unhealthy concentration of sugar and may adversely affect your health.

 - Consider steaming fruits and vegetables briefly that release nutrients when introduced to a heat source such as carrots and tomatoes.